-When The Ranger was young he enjoyed greatly the diverting summer sport of tossing hapless invertebrates into spiders’ webs and seeing the ensuing fight.
+When I was young I enjoyed greatly the diverting summer sport of tossing hapless invertebrates into spiders’ webs and seeing the ensuing fight.
 Even today I’m not above the odd experiment, just to see what happens.
 Of course, we all know what’s likely to happen.
 That’s why it’s such fun.

 But putting flies in webs is relatively easy compared to watching the more peripatetic spiders making a kill.
 It was nearly twenty years, for example, before I got to see the bizarre spitting spider, Scytodes, in action.
 It’s not surprising, then, that when spiders make an appearance on a nature documentary, it’s often these hunters tracking down their prey that feature – fast, spectacular action.
 That’s what we want to see, and of course the spiders are more than happy to deliver.

 Take this clip from an American National Geographic documentary: